urbit/developers.urbit.org/content/reference/additional/beacon/types.md

 An authorization request.
 The `user`, `code` and `msg` fields are all optional and may be `null` if not used.
 The `expire` field is the date-time that the request should expire, as milliseconds since the Unix Epoch.
+The `time` field is the timestamp of the request - you'd typically use now.

 #### Examples